srsudar/eg/eg/examples/nc.md

 # Compatibility

 Usage for `nc`, or `netcat`, varies highly depending on your system.
-Some implementations require both the `-l` and `-p` flags to listen on a port for instance, whereas other explicitly list using the `-l` and `-p` flags together is an error.
+Some implementations require both the `-l` and `-p` flags to listen on a port, for instance, whereas others explicitly list using the `-l` and `-p` flags together is an error.
 Use these examples as a starting point, but turn to `man` for the specifics of your implementation.